 o Vehicle maintenance and expenses are paid for by the State.

-● The rate of accrual for sick leave is eight (8) hours per month.
+● The accrual rate for sick leave is eight (8) hours per month.
 An unlimited number of days may be accrued.

 ● Vacation leave accruals are determined by the amount of completed continuous months of service at the following rate:

 0 thru 48 = 8 hrs.
 Per month

 0 thru 48 = 240 hrs.
 (30 days)